 The spinal cord has protection, but it is still a delicate part of your body.
 It takes just the right set of circumstances to cause you a life-altering injury.
 The fact that these injuries can alter your life forever makes them especially tragic.
 You may end up in a wheelchair, unable to move your limbs, or needing in-home care for the rest of your life.

-These medical services are not cheap, and since you’ll be unable to work, you must have money to cover these expenses.
-It’s not uncommon to see a family put in financial ruin by the expenses required after a spinal cord injury.
+These medical services are not cheap, and since you can’t work, you must have money to cover these expenses.
+It’s not uncommon to see a family put in financial ruin from the expenses required after a spinal cord injury.
 People declare bankruptcy every day because of extreme medical costs.
 We don’t want to see the same thing happen to you.
-By getting ahead of this now, by being proactive about both your physical and financial recovery, you can help to ensure that you don’t end up like other victims of spinal cord injuries.
+By getting ahead of this now and by being proactive about both your physical and financial recovery, you can help to ensure that you don’t end up like other victims of spinal cord injuries.
 You must act quickly and decisively to secure the financial compensation that you need for the rest of your life.

 Types of Injuries